 7. If advanced age has slowed your pet down, consider a weight loss program for overweight dogs and/or one of the newer dog-specific NSAIDs to combat the pain of arthritis.
 Be sure that x-rays confirm that problem.
 You can read more about the management of older dogs with these problem here and here

 8. Antihistamines like Benadryl® or cyproheptadine are generally ineffective in discouraging paw licking.
-When they do have a positive effect, it is probably just due to the general sedation (sleepiness) that they produce.
-Ask your veterinarian for the appropriate dose and frequency if you decide to try them.
-Tranquilizers and sedatives such as acepromazine will also sedate your dog, make it lick less and sleep more.
-But with time, medications of these types tend to become less effective.
+When they do have a positive effect, it is probably just due to the general sedation (sleepiness) that these drugs and others like them produce.
+Ask your veterinarian for the appropriate dose and frequency if you decide to give them a try.
+Tranquilizers and sedatives such as acepromazine will sedate your dog, make it lick less and sleep more.
+But with time, these type of medications tend to become less effective.
 Probably more effective than antihistamines is a foot bath containing baking soda.
 Track your dog through it when you come in from a walk to removed pollen and irritants.
 Then pat its feet dry.

 11. Bitters sprays.
 I have never found them to be effective.

 When paw licking is due to itchy paws, your veterinarian can stop the problem abruptly with corticosteroids given by injection or in pill form.
 That is rarely if ever a good idea.
 Corticosteroids, given in that way, affect the whole body.
 With time, they will cause serious side effects.

 The same goes for products, like Atopica®, that suppress your pet’s immune system.

 Remedies sold without a prescription on Internet Websites – Particularly with testimonials (even when seen in ads on this website)

 Punishment or a scolding voice